michaelnordmeyer/michaelnordmeyer.github.io/_posts/2018-05-25-icloud-email-address-change-merge-move-delete.md

 ## Apple ID Email Adresses

 Your Apple account has to have an email address used as a username to access it.
-Additionally this account can have different email address like a [primary, alternate, rescue or notification email address for your Apple ID](/apple-id-email-addresses-primary-alternate-rescue-notification).
+Additionally this account can have several email addresses like a [primary, alternate, rescue or notification email address for your Apple ID](/apple-id-email-addresses-primary-alternate-rescue-notification).